Urigo/angular-meteor/README.md

 ## Tutorial

-You can check out a 10-step Angular2+Meteor beginners [tutorial](http://www.angular-meteor.com/tutorials/socially/angular2).

-If you are already familiar with Meteor and Angular 1, proceed to the Quick Start.
+If you are new to Angular 2, we recommend to check out our 15-steps Angular2+Meteor [tutorial](http://www.angular-meteor.com/tutorials/socially/angular2).

 ## Quick Start